 2. Gospoda pod Zygmuntem

-At Gospoda pod Zygmuntem, the forest mushroom soup in a bread bowl is what they’re famous for.
-The place is a hit for its classic Polish and Central European comfort food: you’ve got juicy pork knuckle, homemade pierogi stuffed with all sorts of fillings, and rich, hearty goulash.
+Wild mushroom soup served in a bread bowl has become the signature dish of Gospoda pod Zygmuntem.
+The restaurant attracts guests with its classic Polish and Central European dishes: juicy pork knuckle, homemade pierogi with a variety of fillings, and rich goulash.

 3. STOLICA